peblio/app/developer_docs/README.md

 ## Local Development

 1. `cd client && npm start`
 2. In another terminal session, `cd server && npm start`
 4. Navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 Nodeman has been configured to do life refresh on the server side.
 After any changes to the server, wait for the files to get re-interpreted and type `rs` on the console where the server runs

+## StoryBook
+We have storybook installed for developing and designing basic components.
+To start storybook -

+1. `cd client && npm start storybook`
+1. Your browser should automatically open the Storybook UI

+Currently, the storybook files are present in `client/src/components/**/*/.stories.js` We can use this as a template to build further components

 ## Local Server Debug

 Please note, the debug only works in Visual Studio Code.
 Also the debug does not work with python being used in virtualenv.

 1. Install Visual Studio Code and open project
 2. The launch.json and tasks.json shall create a Debug Launch Confirguration "Server Debug"
 3. Install a breakpoint and start the Debug